 Quick Guide: How to Use ExpressVPN in China in 3 Easy Steps

 1. Get ExpressVPN.
 It’s best to sign up and download ExpressVPN before you arrive in China since its website is blocked by the Great Firewall.
-The setup process is simple for major OS's, like Windows, Mac, Android, and iPhone.
+The setup process is simple for major OSs like Windows, macOS, Android, and iOS.

 2. Connect to a server.
 I recommend selecting a nearby server for speedy connections.

 3. Start browsing.
-Enjoy unrestricted and secure access to the internet from China.
+Enjoy secure access to the internet from China.

 How to Set Up ExpressVPN to Work in China (+ Other Troubleshooting Tips)

 ExpressVPN’s website is blocked in China, so it’s best to download it before you arrive there.
-It offers a 30-day money-back guarantee, so you can get ExpressVPN risk-free prior to your travels.
-If you’re already in China, you can email its support team (support@expressvpn.zendesk.com) and ask for a mirror link — this is another version of the ExpressVPN site that hasn’t been blocked by the Great Firewall.
+If you’re already in China, you can email ExpressVPN’s support team (support@expressvpn.zendesk.com) and ask for a mirror link — this is another version of the ExpressVPN site that hasn’t been blocked by the Great Firewall.
 Using this link allows you to sign up, download the app to whatever device you need, or update the software.

 Once you’ve installed the app, a few quick configurations will ensure ExpressVPN works in China without hassle.